LeedsRaspJam/OTIS/sphinx-dir/source/ag.rst

 Project OTIS - Assembly Guide (OTIS):
 =====================================

-.. raw:: html

-   If you are a complete beginner and have never soldered before, we recommend reading through a seperate guide just to learn the basics.
-If you have done soldering of any kind before this guide will be sufficent.
-We recommend the one from SparkFun Electronics at
+If you are a complete beginner and have never soldered before, we recommend reading through a seperate guide just to learn the basics, see the `"Soldering Tutorial"`_ page.
+If you have done soldering of any kind before the main assembly guide alone will be sufficent.
-   <a href="https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering" target="_blank">learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering.</a>

-|

 .. toctree::
    :caption: Assembly Guide (OTIS):